swarrington1/swarrington1.github.io/_pages/cv.md

 Education
 ======
 * PhD in Medicine, University of Nottingham, 2017-Current
-* MSc Clinical Sciences (Imaging with Non-Ionising Radiation), Pass with Merit, University of Newcastle, 2017
+* MSc Clinical Sciences (Imaging with Non-Ionising Radiation), University of Newcastle, 2014-2017
-* BSc Physics, 2:1, University of Leicester, 2013
+* BSc Physics, University of Leicester, 2010-2013

 Experience